marc7s/Homelab/README.md

 ## Setting up the server
 1. With a fresh proxmox installation, go into `Datacenter -> Resource Mappings` and add a mapping for the HBA if you have one with the name `HBA` under `PCI Devices`.
 Also add your Zigbee USB stick if you have one under USB Devices, with the name `Zigbee`.
 If you do not have an HBA, you need to comment out that line in the file `Configuration/group_vars/homelab_proxmox/vars.yml`
+2. If you want to store the Docker VM on another disk mirror, create a ZFS-mirror through `Datacenter -> farm -> Disks -> ZFS -> Create: ZFS` with the name `dockerpool` and the RAID Level `Mirror`
-2. Enter your homelab name in the file `Configuration/group_vars/homelab_proxmox/vars.yml`, by replacing the `api_host` and `node` values.
+3. Enter your homelab name in the file `Configuration/group_vars/homelab_proxmox/vars.yml`, by replacing the `api_host` and `node` values.
 Also check that the `local_storage_name` is set to match your setup.
+Set the `docker_storage_name` equal to `local_storage_name` if you want to store the Docker VM on the same pool, or choose another name if you want to place it there, for example `dockerpool` if you created that in the previous step.
 The `api_host` and `node` values are required because the deployment script needs to find the correct Proxmox instance, which is does by name
-3. Run the proxmox pre-setup playbook `ansible-playbook setup/pre-proxmox-setup.yml`
+4. Run the proxmox pre-setup playbook `ansible-playbook setup/pre-proxmox-setup.yml`
-4. Go into the `Configuration/group_vars/homelab_proxmox/vars.yml` file and change the `enabled` attribute to `false` for the modules you do not want
+5. Go into the `Configuration/group_vars/homelab_proxmox/vars.yml` file and change the `enabled` attribute to `false` for the modules you do not want
-5. Run the proxmox setup playbook
+6. Run the proxmox setup playbook
 `ansible-playbook setup/proxmox-setup.yml`
-6. Start the VMs, and enter their IPs into the `Configuration/hosts.yml file`
+7. Start the VMs, and enter their IPs into the `Configuration/hosts.yml file`

 ## Setting up the Docker VM
 1. Complete the debian setup through the GUI by selecting the VM in proxmox, and selecting Console.
 Use the settings below, if you want to can follow along with [this guide](https://www.youtube.com/watch?v=gGsgl0t8py0)